mayasezgin/YemeksepetiOrderAnalysis/README.md

 The project will provide insights into how external factors influence food ordering behavior.

 ## Plan
 1. **Data Preparation:**
 - Clean and structure the dataset.
-- Add new features, such as weekday/weekend classification.
+- Add new features, such as weekday/weekend classification and derived metrics.
 2. **Data Analysis:**

-- Perform exploratory data analysis (EDA) to identify trends and patterns. - Compare order counts and spending between weekdays and weekends.
+- Perform exploratory data analysis (EDA) to identify trends and patterns. -Compare order counts and spending between weekdays and weekends.
   3. **Hypothesis Testing:**
-- Test if weekend orders are statistically higher than weekday orders. - Analyze correlations between academic workload and ordering behavior.
-4.**Visualization:**
+- Test if weekend orders are statistically higher than weekday orders.
+- Analyze correlations between academic workload and ordering behavior.
+4. **Visualization:**
 - Use graphs and charts to illustrate:
 - Order trends by day.
 - Spending patterns.
 - Popular cuisines.
-5.**Reporting:**
+5. **Reporting:**
-- Summarize findings and provide actionable insights. - Include visualizations to support conclusions.
+- Summarize findings and provide actionable insights.
+- Include visualizations to support conclusions.